Nick1AA/Federated-Learning-in-Healthcare/README.md

 * Activate the _FedMA-CheXpert_ environment

 ## Run the code:
 Depending on which scenario you want to run a different shell script needs to be executed.
+If you want to load trained weights or train the models from scratch minor adaptions to the _main.py_ file and the shell script of the corresponding approach might be necessary.
 * Matching batch normalization layers on their own wherby
     * All parameters of the batchnorm layer are considered: execute *run.sh*
     * Only the weight and bias of the batchnorm layer are considered: execute *run_all_param.sh*